LiamCorness/finalCapstone./README.md

 # finalCapstone.
-Capstone Projects from HyperionDev bootcamp
+Capstone Project from HyperionDev bootcamp

 A python based inventory management system for shoes.
 Allows reading from a file, capturing new data, viewing all shoes,